How to Answer Patient Chart Questions on the USMLE® Step 1, Step 2 CK, & Step 3

 Questions featuring unexpected examination scenarios and formats are a great way for the writers of USMLE and NBME exams to put your knowledge, and your ability to apply it, to the test.
 For example, examiners may include questions about patients from marginalized groups or those working in various occupations, like the armed services or military.

 Other questions may present information in ways much more similar to patient charts and other clinical documentation.
-A patient chart question is a question that doesn’t present you with a scenario distilled down to a paragraph vignette.
+A patient chart question is a question (or history and physical (H&P) question) that doesn’t present you with a scenario distilled down to a paragraph vignette.
 Instead, it features documentation of a history and physical (H&P) conducted by a physician in a hypothetical patient care scenario.

 It is then up to the test-taker to determine which information present in a patient chart question is or isn’t relevant.
 Namely, only by evaluating a patient’s history, symptoms, and physical exam findings will you be able to reach conclusions about the most likely cause, diagnosis, or treatment.
-AMBOSS now features a variety of patient chart questions that you can try for yourself here:
+The NBME has significantly increased the proportion of patient chart questions in all three Step exams.
+For Step 2, roughly 10% of all Qs are now patient chart questions.
+AMBOSS now has a study plan that features a variety of patient chart questions that you can try for yourself here:

 How to master patient chart questions